bashup/loco/README.md

 ## Installation and Customization

 To install `loco`, just copy it some place on your `PATH`, and start making configuration files or wrapper scripts.
-You can change the naming conventions for the site, user, and local configuration files by setting `LOCO_SITE_CONFIG`, `LOCO_RC`, and `LOCO_FILE` within a wrapper script before sourcing `loco`.
+You can change the naming conventions for the site, user, and local configuration files by setting `LOCO_SITE_CONFIG`, `LOCO_RC`, and `LOCO_FILE` within a wrapper script's `loco_preconfig` function before sourcing `loco`.

 For example, if you wanted the `doco` wrapper script to get its site config from `/etc/docker/doco.conf`,  user-level config from `~/doco.conf` and project-level config from `docofile` files (instead of the default `~/.docorc` and `.doco`), you could add these lines to your wrapper script before it sources `loco`: